 The amount of your life insurance premium will be determined in large part on what rating your policy is given.
-If, for example, you qualify as a Standard policyholder, your premium will be that of an average policyholder who is of your same age and life expectancy rating.
+If, for example, you qualify as a Standard policyholder, your premium will be about the same as someone else with your health history and risk rating.

 People who are overweight or obese will typically get qualified into a higher risk rating.
 This is where the gastric banding procedure can help with your rates.
 If you wait until you have had significant weight loss then you can get into a standard rating instead of looking at rates on life insurance for obese individuals.